 Practera works with educational institutions to provide high-quality experiential learning programs, at scale and with reduced delivery costs.

-Our fully supported and quality assured programs easily connect university students with genuine workplace experiences across a range of categories, such as internships (including virtual internships), team projects, work simulations and more.
+Our fully supported and quality assured programs and project-based learning managed services easily connect university students with genuine workplace experiences across a range of categories, such as internships (including virtual internships), team projects, work simulations and more.
 These are gathered from thousands of employers globally, including corporations, community organisations and government departments.

 Crucially, Practera can deliver all our experiential learning programs virtually.
 Our pioneering and user-friendly platform has been developed to maximise learning quality and the student experience for both onsite and online delivery.